 What makes one dog breed get a reputation for being more dangerous than others?
 Should you be more cautious around specific breeds?
 And does a dog’s breed even matter, or is it always a case of bad training?

-Let’s explore some of the world’s most dangerous dogs, what makes us consider certain dog breeds to be dangerous, and role and history of dog training in building these reputations.
+Let’s explore some of the world’s most dangerous dogs together.
+You’ll also learn about what makes us think of certain dog breeds as dangerous.
+Additionally, we’ll cover the role and history of dog training in building these reputations.

 Dangerous Dogs (by Design?)

 There are a number of reasons people tend to think of certain dog breeds as more dangerous than others.
-Not all reasons hold the same validity (hard statistics versus personal experiences for example).
-But they can play an important role in our understanding of these animals and our discussion about what might make some more dangerous than others.
+Not all reasons are valid in the same way: Some are hard statistics, others are personal experiences.
+But they all can play an important role in our understanding of these animals and our discussion about what might make some more dangerous than others.

 Here are some of the reasons we tend to consider certain dogs to be the most dangerous dog breeds:

-- There are more reported incidences of dog bites and serious injuries from some breeds (this is one of the big reasons pit bulls are considered the most dangerous dog in some municipalities, even requiring special insurance if you want to have one in some areas).
+- There are more reported incidences of dog bites and serious injuries from some breeds.
+This is one of the big reasons some municipalities consider Pit Bulls the most dangerous dog, even requiring special insurance if you want to have one in some areas.

 - The sheer size of some breeds can increase that perceived “danger factor.”
-While many of the largest breeds are known for their calm temperaments, the danger has to do with the potential for more serious injuries if those dogs happen to attack or even accidentally injure someone.
+Many of the largest breeds actually have very calm temperaments.
+Their danger has to do with the potential for more serious injuries if those dogs happen to attack or even accidentally injure someone.

-- Some dogs are seen as dangerous because they were literally designed to be seen that way over the course of history.
+- Some dogs give us a feeling of danger because they were literally designed to instill it over the course of history.
 For example, we’re used to seeing German Shepherds used as police dogs.
 We’re used to seeing breeds such as Rottweilers and Doberman Pinschers being trained as guard dogs.
-And we’re used to the stories of American Pit Bull Terriers being trained for dog fighting.
+And we’re used to stories of American Pit Bull Terriers being trained for dog fighting.

-- Another big thing that affects our opinions of dog breeds is our personal experience with them and anecdotal stories we hear from others who have had either positive or negative experiences with certain types of dogs.
+- Another big thing that affects our opinions of dog breeds is our personal experience with them.
+Similarly, anecdotal stories we hear from others can affect us.
+They may have had either positive or negative experiences with certain types of dogs.

-Let’s focus more on that last example, as I believe it can have the most impact.
+Let’s focus more on that last reason, as I believe it can have the most impact.

 How Our Personal Experiences Affect Our Views of Dog Breeds

 Whether it’s right or wrong for us to judge a dog breed based on our limited experiences and the stories we hear about them, it’s something most of us do on some level (myself included).
-So I’d like to share some personal stories and how they’ve affected me (or not affected me how you might think).
+So I’d like to share some personal stories and how they’ve affected me (or not affected me, though you might think it should have).

-In our comments on the original list we saw this.
-For example, we had people saying pit bulls aren’t dangerous because their own experiences with the breed have been pleasant.
+We saw this in your comments on the original list.
+For example, we had people saying Pit Bulls aren’t dangerous because their own experiences with the breed have been pleasant.
 Others shared experiences on the other side of the spectrum.

 Clearly the breed plays some role.
-Some breeds lean toward different temperaments, or have different loyalties (such as being great with their own families but naturally suspicious of strangers or other animals or even small children, who have less self-restraint than adults).
+Some breeds lean toward different temperaments, or have different loyalties.
+These might make them great with their own families but naturally suspicious of strangers or other animals or even small children, who have less self-restraint than adults.

 That puts me in that middle ground territory I mentioned before.
 Personal experience with this breed is terrible.
-There is no sign that this dog was trained to attack or fight.
-Its owner seemed to be caught completely off-guard.
+There was no warning sign that the owner trained this dog to attack or fight.
+In fact, the aggression caught its owner completely off-guard.
 It just snapped at the sight of a smaller dog.
 That kind of sudden reaction is far from unheard of with this breed.

-But that said, I don’t fault an entire breed (this case pit bulls actually including three different breeds) for the actions of that single dog.
-The lack of predictability of some breeds would make them “more dangerous” in my view, almost as much as poor training and bad behavior by an owner (like allowing any breed with known issues with children or other animals to run free without a leash).
+But that said, I don’t fault an entire breed (in the case of Pit Bulls, actually three different breeds) for the actions of that single dog.
+The lack of predictability of some breeds would make them “more dangerous” in my view.
+But the same goes for poor training and bad behavior by an owner (like allowing any breed with known issues with children or other animals to run free without a leash).

 This is far from the only example I could give.
 Saint Bernards are also sometimes cited as some of the most dangerous dogs.
 But they’re also known for being calm-tempered and being good with kids.
 It’s their fierce loyalty that can be an issue.